jross111/AreYouSmarterThanAPI/README.md

 * Different languages
   * Currently: Ruby only
   * Next step: JS, then others
-* Adding "enter the right answer" to the mix
 * Leaderboards
 * Can choose type of quiz to take
   * Based on language
   * Based on method
   * TF/MC/enter/Mix rather than a mix of all right now (each increases in difficulty)
+* Results show how many of each type of question you were given (method, type)
 * Hint button / tutorial version
 * Improve visuals / animations
+* Fix DOM issue
-* Clean up back end code
+* Clean up back end code more
 * Hosting on Heroku

 Made with ♥ in the Flatiron School by